Nevada wants plutonium removed as court fight proceeds

 “The district court mistakenly found that DOE’s covert shipment cannot be undone,” they said.
 “Given DOE’s deceitful tactics, only an injunction will protect Nevada’s sovereign interests.”

-Neither the DOE nor Justice Department lawyers representing the agency immediately responded to requests for comment on Tuesday.
-They have until April 1 to file their initial response to the appeal.
+A Department of Energy spokeswoman declined comment on Tuesday.
+Agency officials have until April 1 to file their initial response to the appeal.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.